tsgates/arch-wiki-markdown/wiki/Wordpress.md

 is broken (no styling).

 > Configure apache

+Note:You will need to have Apache configured to run with PHP.
+Check the LAMP#PHP page for instructions.
+Make sure to enable the mysql.so extension.

 You will need to create a config file for apache to find your Wordpress install.
 Create the following file and edit it your favorite text